History of Palestine: Achaemenid period

-The region of Samaria was inhabited by the Samaritans, an ethno-religious group who, like the Jews, worship Yahweh and claim ancestry to the Israelites.
-It is widely believed the Samaritans were a blend of nationalities whom the Assyrians had resettled in the area with some of the remaining Israelites.
+The region of Samaria was inhabited by the Samaritans, an ethno-religious group who worship Yahweh, like the Jews, and who claim descent from the original Israelites.
 The Samaritan temple cult, centered around Mount Gerizim, competed with the Jews' temple cult centered around Mount Moriah in Jerusalem and led to long-lasting animosity between the two groups.
 Remnants of their temple at Mount Gerizim near Shechem dates to the 5th century.

 Another people in Palestine was the Edomites.
 Originally, their kingdom occupied the southern area of modern-day Jordan but later they were pushed westward by nomadic tribes coming from the east, among them the Nabataeans, and therefore migrated into southern parts of Judea.
 This migration had already begun a generation or two before the Babylonian conquest of Judah, but as Judah was weakened the pace accelerated.
 Their territory became known as Idumea.

 Around the turn of the 6th and 5th centuries BCE, the Persians gave the Phoenician kings of Tyre and Sidon, based in modern-day Lebanon, control over the coastal plain all the way to Ashdod.
 Perhaps to facilitate maritime trade or as a repayment for their naval services.
 At about the same time, the Upper Galilee was also granted to Tyre.
 In the middle of the 4th century the Phoenicians occupied the entire coast as far as Ascalon in the southern coastal plain.